- Entertainment and Media»

 You probably still have the cardboard sleeve that came with your LP.
 That's good, but consider doubling this protection by adding a paper inner sleeve (if it doesn't have one already.)
 The tissue will provide extra cushioning to prevent scratches and dust.
 A proper vinyl record storage box will do wonders, but think about friction inside the sleeve too.

 Records appreciate a dry and dark environment.
-The main reason why I encourage collectors to get a good storage box or case for vinyl records is because they keep them dry and out of the sun.
-Sunlight can damage the sound quality, and a mouldy cardboard case caused by water damage is a nightmare scenario.
+The main reason why I encourage collectors to get a good storage box or case for vinyl records is because they ensure your record collection will remain dry and out of the sun.
+Sunlight can damage the sound quality, excess heat will warp the vinyl in short order, and a mouldy cardboard case caused by water damage is a nightmare scenario.

-It's also a wise idea to keep your heat at a reasonable and consistent level to avoid warping.
+It's wise idea to keep your heat at a reasonable and consistent level to avoid warping.
+I've seen a record turn wobbly after just a few minutes in the heat.

 You probably know this already, but keep your LP records stored vertically.
 If you stack them flat their combined weight will warp and damage the grooves.
 Most of the best vinyl record storage cases are intended for vertical storage, so if you buy a pre-built one it shouldn't be an issue.